FAMOUS QUOTES FROM NOTED PERSONALITIES IN CHRONOLOGICAL ORDER:

 If words are equivalent to physical action in causing harm as those who believe in hate speech claim, then those who expose young children to sexual ideas and behaviors that they are not emotionally, intellectually, or physically mature enough to handle could be seen as engaging in sexual assault of a minor and charged with rape.

-The great value in the protection of free speech becomes clear when one recognizes that without the negative feedback that free speech may provide the development and maintenance of healthy and sustainable policies in an unpredictable world, with innumerable unforeseeable consequences and with more that is unknown than what is known, becomes exceedingly more difficult.
+The great value in the protection of free speech becomes clear when one recognizes the value of the negative feedback that free speech may provide in shaping and maintaining healthy and sustainable policies in an unpredictable world with innumerable unforeseeable consequences and a great many unknowns.

 With regard to John Locke’s claim that all people are born with “inalienable rights,” maybe it is that since rights, to the extent they may be not just conceptualized but realized, are derived, through negotiations, from power, both direct and indirect (with indirect being mostly in the form of the potential value from willing cooperation), the assumption that all people are born with rights recognizes and establishes in the negotiations the value of potential indirect power that all people possess.

 Regardless of the veracity of Christianity’s claims regarding the existence or nature of a deity, given the amount of sacrifice and effort over the centuries that went into creating such a uniform and ubiquitous moral system that has played a key role in developing the most advanced civilization in human history, it seems rather foolish to discard it without having a widely agreed-upon substitute on the horizon as nature does abhor a vacuum.